-Accomplishments: The goal is to increase affordable housing opportunities (to include the homeless population).
-SHA will add five units to its portfolio.
-In the future, SHA or its instrumentality, Central Carolina Strategic Developers, desires to purchase land to construct housing, or to acquire and renovate existing housing units that it does not currently own.
+To increase affordable housing opportunities (to include the homeless population), SHA will add five units to its portfolio.
+In the future, SHA or its instrumentality, Central Carolina Strategic Developers, desires to purchase land to construct housing or to acquire and renovate existing housing units that it does not currently own.

 The SHA currently owns 226 Linden Avenue, a vacant and boarded building.
-SHA proposes to renovate the building to comprise of 5 units to serve homeless families.
+SHA renovated the building, thereby producing 5 units to serve homeless families.
+Construction is anticipated to be completed May of 2022.

-The unit composition will be 1 two-bedroom unit and 4 one-bedroom permanent housing units.
+The unit composition is 1 two-bedroom unit and 4 one-bedroom permanent housing units.
 SHA will utilize housing choice voucher project-based assistance to assist with the operating costs of the units.
 The units will serve persons at or below 30% of the area median income limit and will be based on a site-based waiting list.
 Applicants will apply directly to the site.
 This project will support the livability principle of promoting equitable, affordable housing in that it will serve homeless families who will pay 30% of their adjusted household income, per the housing choice voucher program.
 If the occupants have no income, they will pay a minimum of \$50 towards rent.
-This project meets the following National Objectives: principally benefits low-and moderate-income persons, and it addresses an urgent need in the community.
+This project meets the following National Objectives: principally benefits loward moderate-income persons, and it addresses an urgent need in the community.

-The scope of work entails site improvements, environmental tests, abatement of environmental items (interior and exterior), carpentry, flooring, new cabinetry, painting, exterior improvements (handrails, ramp, new windows, siding and soffit, roof replacement, shutters), plumbing, mechanical, electrical, fire protection, appliances, etc. It is estimated that the entire project will cost \$1,638,691.00.
-Of this project cost, \$350,000 will be in the form of CDBG funding and a construction loan.
-Permanent funding will be provided via Supportive Housing Development Program funding.
+The scope of work entails site improvements, environmental tests, abatement of environmental items (interior and exterior), carpentry, flooring, new cabinetry, painting, exterior improvements (handrails, ramp, new windows, siding and soffit, roof replacement, shutters), plumbing, mechanical, electrical, fire protection, appliances, etc. It is estimated that the entire project will cost \$1,633,467.00.
+Of this project cost, \$390,867.00 will be in the form of CDBG funding and a \$900,000.00 construction loan.
+Permanent funding will be provided via Supportive Housing Development Program funding of \$900,000.00.